SantoriniDave.com

 • Vouliagmeni is the best place to stay in the Athens Riviera, especially for first-timers.
 This laid-back town is home to the area’s best beach, Astir Beach (where you’ll find the Four Seasons), as well as Lake Vouliagmeni, a natural thermal spa.
 Vouliagmeni enjoys a central seaboard location, about equidistant to central Athens, the ferry port, and the Temple of Poseidon at Cape Sounio.
 Accommodations are primarily luxury and mid-range.

-• In brief: Palaio Faliro (or just Faliro) is the gateway to the Riviera, home to Flisvos Marina (luxury yacht mooring).
-Fashion-forward Glyfada is known for its luxury boutiques and shopping malls, along with glamorous private beach clubs.
-Set between Glyfada and Vouliagmeni, residential Voula is rapidly converting from sleepy to chic but with many humble, family-run businesses still intact.
-Moving farther south, the towns get quieter and less touristy.
-Lagonisi is another small, quiet, residential town with a string of sandy beaches.
-Varkiza is a village of contrasts with traditional fishermen on their little wooden boats, along with the Island Club, one of the glitziest beach clubs on the Riviera.
-In easygoing Anavyssos you’ll find sandy beaches, water sports centers, and a lovely winery.
-Upscale Sounio (or Sounion) is the most historically significant settlement here, notable for its ancient Temple of Poseidon and now boasting summer villas and high-end resorts.
+• Town Overview: Palaio Faliro is the gateway to the Riviera and home to Flisvos Marina.
+Fashion-forward Glyfada is known for its luxury boutiques, malls, and glamorous beach clubs.
+Voula is rapidly converting from sleepy to chic but retains many family-run businesses.
+Lagonisi is a quiet residential town with sandy beaches.
+Varkiza is a village of contrasts, mixing traditional fishermen with the glitzy Island Club.
+Anavyssos offers water sports and a lovely winery.
+Upscale Sounio is best known for the ancient Temple of Poseidon.

-• Public Transportation: If relying on public transit, stay in the northern half of the Riviera (Glyfada, Voula, or Faliro).
+• Public Transportation Strategy: If you are relying on public transit, I highly recommend staying in the northern half of the Riviera (Glyfada, Voula, or Faliro).
+The transport network becomes much sparser the further south you go.

 • Metro: The Red Line (Line 2) metro connects central Athens to Elliniko station.
 From Elliniko, you can catch the 122 Bus which runs south along the coast to Glyfada, Voula, Vouliagmeni, and Varkiza.
-This is often faster than the tram.
+This combo is often faster than taking the tram all the way from the center.

 • Airport Bus: OASA runs express buses 24/7.
-The X96 connects the Airport to Piraeus Port via the coastal towns (Voula, Glyfada, Faliro).
+The X96 connects the Airport to Piraeus Port via the coastal towns (stopping in Voula, Glyfada, and Faliro).
 The X97 connects the Airport to Elliniko Metro station.

-• To Sounio: Take the orange KTEL Attikis bus.
+• Bus to Sounio: Take the orange KTEL Attikis bus to reach the Temple of Poseidon.
 These depart from central Athens (Pedion tou Areos) and stop at major points along the Riviera (like the center of Glyfada or Varkiza) roughly every hour during the summer.

 The Best Hotels on the Athens Riviera